Anatomy of a (p5.js) Sketch

 Sketch Building Blocks

-and the global and local scope.
+The most common building blocks of a sketch are setup, draw and the global and local scope.
 Below you see a very basic sketch that

 actually does nothing.
 Roll over the different areas to visualize their scope.